 It is possible to remove the sensor and clean it.
 You will need to use Sensor Safe Spray Cleaner to remove any built-upon sensor element.
 Blow air on the sensor element to clean it.

 Cleaning the sensor may not always work.
 There is a high chance that the problem will return in a few months.

 Check electrical connector

-If you clean the sensor or replace it, the code returns, ensure that the electrical connector is not saturated with oil, or the wire harness is not damaged.
+If you clean the sensor or replace it, the code returns; ensure that the electrical connector is not saturated with oil or that the wire harness is not damaged.